 New management plans for a number of Australian Marine Parks came into effect on 1 July 2018.
 Fishers who are currently fishing, or intend to fish, should therefore be aware that some fishing methods are prohibited in marine parks.
 Please make sure you are aware and understand which fishing methods are allowed in each of the marine park zones prior to going fishing.
-Information on marine parks within Commonwealth waters can be found on the Department of the Environment and Energy's website at https://parksaustralia.gov.au/marine/ with the three main marine parks relevant to the ETBF being:
+Information on marine parks within Commonwealth waters can be found at https://parksaustralia.gov.au/marine/ with the two main marine parks relevant to the WTBF being: